isomerpages/sndgo-corp/media-hub/press-releases/_posts/2023-07-11-post-Winners of the Jurong Lake District Innovation Challenge.md

 Each winning team was awarded a cash prize of $50,000 to support the production of prototypes that will be piloted at JLD stakeholders’ premises by July 2024.
 For a start, the winning physical solutions will be piloted at a small scale at JEM, IMM, Nordic European Centre in International Business Park as well as a rehabilitation clinic in Ng Teng Fong General Hospital.
 Agencies and stakeholders will review their effectiveness, with a view to potentially scale up the solutions and deploy them in other areas of JLD and beyond, to benefit more developments and the wider public.
 Digital solutions such as navigation applications and *Gametize*’s sustainability application will be test-bedded with small communities within JLD to assess their effectiveness and receptiveness, before being enhanced to benefit more users.

 See Annex A for more information on the winning solutions and stakeholders’ plans to pilot them at JLD.
-The winning solutions will be exhibited at the URA Centre until 12 August.
+The winning solutions will be exhibited at the URA Centre until 12 August.<br><br>

 _______